DX3006/DXMacros/README.md

 2. **Downloading DXMacros**
-> After that you will need to download one of the three available files, each one having a diferent behavior
+> After that you will need to download one of the three available files, each one having a diferent behavior.
+>
+> I recommend using the **`DXMacros full numpad.lua`** or **`DXMacros numpad ignore numlock.lua`** file since it already comes with the pre-configured numped
 >
 > ### DXMacros full numpad.lua:
 > > Each key on the numpad is remap to unique key, enable or disable the numlock will result in other keys.